Breastfeeding

 Resources

-Need breastfeeding support?
+Do you need breastfeeding support?

 Coaticook

-• Bébé Trucs : Walk-in consultations with a CLSC nurse, IBCLC lactation consultant, health information, breastfeeding support, baby growth monitoring, parental group discussions.
+• Bébé Trucs: walk-in consultations with a CLSC nurse, IBCLC lactation consultant, health information, breastfeeding support, baby growth monitoring, parental group discussions.

 Maison de la famille de la MRC-de-Coaticook